britram/rains-prototype/draft-trammell-rains-protocol.md

   on assertions.
 The external key is usually discovered outside RAINS, and can be verified by comparison with the key stored in a RAINS assertion.
 The Object contains an external public key.
+- Subsequent Key: Assertions about delegations are made by a zone's superordinate.
+A zone may request that its superordinate delegate to a new public key by publishing a subsequent key assertion (replacing the mechanism implemented by CDS/CDNSKEY in DNS).

 For a given {subject, type} tuple, multiple assertions can be valid at a given point in time; the union of the object values of all of these assertions is